 TMC is open to Mediterranean, European, and other international partners.

-The conference will once again take up a set of critical issues around health and nutrition, sustainability including biodiversity and the climate crisis, culinary insight and food innovation linked to behavioral change, emerging food business models, and more—all considered from various cross-cultural and cross-sectoral perspectives.
+The conference will once again take up a set of critical issues with global relevance–issues around health and nutrition, sustainability including the food-climate connection and regenerative agriculture, cultural diversity and identity, culinary insight and food innovation linked to behavioral change, emerging food business models, and more.

 (All schedule times are in Central European Time (CET)